 It is the responsibility of any investigator to avoid proposing duplicate observations, apart from the exclusions listed in this sub-section.
 Each Call for Proposals is accompanied by a comprehensive list of targets and AORs previously approved (§11.3.2).
-All previously approved and executed observations can also be queried using Leopard, the SSC Archive software.
+All previously approved and executed observations can also be queried from the Science Operations Database using Leopard.
 Any newly proposed AOR meeting the criteria listed in §11.2.1 would be deemed a potential duplicate observation.